gitops-tools/tekton-ci/README.md

 ## Things to do

- * Namespaces for PipelineRuns.
- * Watch for ending runs and delete the volue mount
+ * Watch for ending runs and delete the volume mount.
  * Support private Git repositories.
  * Better naming for the handlers (pipeline and pipelinerun are not descriptive).
  * Support more syntax items (extra containers, saving and restoring the cache)
- * Fix parallel running of tasks in the same stage
  * Configuration for archiving - currently spawns an image with a URL, how to do configuration for this?
  * Provide support for calling other Tekton tasks from the script DSL.